 GTS bring technology in the hands of Danish businesses

-The seven GTS institutes play an indispensable role in the Danish innovation system.
+The seven GTS – Research and Technology Organisations (GTS institutes) play an indispensable role in the Danish innovation system.
 Their core function is to deliver technological knowhow and expertise to private businesses and to public institutions, thereby increasing the innovation and competitive power of both business and society through the accelerated adoption of technology.

 The GTS institutes cover an exceptionally wide range of sectors, including: